What safety procedures will be implemented in case of an overseas arrival?

 Will there be any option to stay over half terms and other school holidays?

-The boarding houses are already open throughout half term and Easter holidays.
-We are also looking into the possibility of keeping them open throughout Christmas break if necessary.
+The boarding houses are already open throughout Christmas, half term, and Easter holidays.

 What will happen if an international student is not able to arrive to the UK in time for the start of term?